Book your visit now

 This response has been carefully considered to ensure that we are safe to re-open and is set within the guidelines that have been published by central government as well as the relevant professional bodies, including Swim England, the UK Spa Association, ISPA and other leading industry organisations.

-Everything you need to know about how we will now operate and how you can safely access these facilities is included in our set of COVID-19 handbooks and safe operating procedures, which you can access from the links below, via our website and our Vamoos guest app (see below).
+Everything you need to know about how we will now operate and how you can safely access these facilities is included in our set of COVID-19 handbooks and safe operating procedures, which you can access from the links at the top of this page, and our Vamoos guest app.

 We also have previously published guides for golf, tennis, kayaking and boat trips (which can be found below).
 Please do take the time to read these guides and start to plan your visit to Budock Vean and book ahead to ensure you get to do all your favourite activities.